yenbuilds/my-operating-principles/yenbuilds-atsp.md

 ## YENBUILDS Adaptive Technical Suggestion Protocol (ATSP)

+I was overwhelmed by AI suggestions.
+I worked with it to help create the ATSP protocol.
+It is generally in effect when doing technical work.

 ATSP =
 Only auto-suggest when it reduces future technical pain, clarifies unavoidable decision points, or strengthens the architecture — and avoid suggestions when they create friction or overwhelm.